-- Use an air purifier in your bedroom.
-Air purifiers help circulate and filter the air.
+- Use an air purifier in your bedroom as air purifiers help to circulate and filter the air.
 When you use the appropriate type, an air purifier can remove mould spores from the air.
 Although this will not kill existing mould on surfaces, it will help decrease the level of airborne mould spores in your bedroom.
 This will thereby help prevent future mould outbreaks on your mattress.

 - Get a mould resistant mattress.
-A latex mattress is naturally resistant to mould, as it does not provide a suitable surface for them to live upon.
+A latex mattress is naturally resistant to mould, as it does not provide a suitable surface for them to thrive upon.
 This way, you will not need to go through all the cleaning steps listed in the first part of this article.
-Latex mattresses are also known to feel amazingly good to sleep on because they promote proper spinal alignment, so you'll benefit in more than one way when you get a latex mattress.
-The latex mattresses sold at European Bedding Singapore all come with aluxuriously comfortable all-around cover that can be removed and cleaned, as an extra layer of hygiene.
+Latex mattresses are also known to be amazing to sleep on because they promote proper spinal alignment, so you'll benefit in more than one way when you get a latex mattress.
+The latex mattresses sold at European Bedding Singapore all come with a luxuriously comfortable all-around cover that can be removed and cleaned for proper hygiene.

 If you have visible signs of mould on your mattress, you will need to take steps to mitigate the problem.
 This is hard work, but must be done.
 To prevent future recurrence, make changes to your indoor airflow and air quality.